Darwin Cerén: Houston Dynamo

 On 19 January 2018, Cerén was traded to the Houston Dynamo in exchange for $100,000 in General Allocation Money and $75,000 in Targeted Allocation Money.
 He made his Dynamo debut on 3 March 2018 in a 4–0 win over Atlanta United, a game in which he scored his first goal since 2015.
 He picked up a leg injury on 11 May that forced him to miss just over a month.
 Cerén helped the Dynamo win the 2018 US Open Cup, making three appearances in the tournament, including in the final, and picking up one assist along the way.
 He made 27 appearances and scored one goal across all competitions in his first season with Houston.
 Despite a successful cup run, it was a disappointing league campaign for Houston, missing out on the playoffs after finishing ninth in the Western Conference.

 Cerén and the Dynamo opened the 2019 season on 19 February, with Cerén making his CONCACAF Champions League debut off of the bench in a 1–0 win at C.D.
 Guastatoya.
 He scored his first goal of the season on 26 June in a 2–1 defeat to the New England Revolution.
 The offseason addition of Matías Vera saw playing time harder to come by for Cerén in his second season in Houston.
-He would only make 16 appearances in all competitions on the year, with only six of them being starts.
+He would only make 16 appearances in all competitions in the year, with only six of them being starts.
 Houston had another poor season in league play, missing out on the playoffs again.
 His contract expired at the end of the 2019 season, making him a free agent.
 On 20 December, he signed a one-year contract to remain in Houston.